Hummingbirds are the jewels of the bird world.

 and gives them much needed energy.
 They have extremely

-high metabolism and need as much energy as they can
+high metabolism, and need as much energy as they can

-get.
+nectar each day.
 In exchange for this they help pollinate the

 flowers.